braver/isotope-ui/README.md

+# Looking for maintainers!

+This theme desperately needs some attention.
+Anyone who wants to have a go at it let me know.

 # Isotope UI theme

 A UI theme that offers endless possibilities: one Atom, many Isotopes ;) Isotope adapts to match any syntax theme and you can change its appearance quite extensively.
 It provides an easy-on-the-eyes backdrop for your code, with well balanced typography, whitespace and contrast.